visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

  - Set hardware config from web ui (Pump, display and PCB model)
  - Use any 6-wire display with any pump

-Only install if you have time for failure and can revert to old version (master branch) Feedback is welcome in discussion #428
+Only install if you have time for failure and can revert to old version (backup 3.5 branch) Feedback is welcome in discussion #428
 State your hardware config and your feedback.